 Miles has a passion for new music and is the bassist in the contemporary music ensemble Alarm Will Sound.
 He has performed with this chamber ensemble in such venues as Carnegie Hall, Jazz at Lincoln Center, Alice Tully Hall, Amsterdam’s Muziekgebow, Philadelphia’s Kimmel Center for the Performing Arts, the Skirball Cultural Center, the World Financial Center, Russia’s Hermitage Theatre, and the Miller Theater at Columbia University, among others.
 As a performer of new music, Miles has recorded on labels such as Nonesuch Records and Cantaloupe Records.

 Numerous ensembles have performed Miles’ compositions and arrangements.
 Alarm Will Sound has performed his compositions at Carnegie Hall, Lincoln Center, and the Cleveland Museum of Art.
 His music can also be heard on Native Language Records.
 Miles’ 2007 CD, titled Share My Life, contains many of his compositions.
 In July 2016, Miles released a CD of his own compositions entitled “Middle Game” featuring some of Metro Detroit’s best jazz musicians.
 The Detroit Music Factory Label will be releasing his latest CD in 2018.

 Miles served as the Jazz Program Coordinator at Oakland University from 2009-2017.
-He currently is the bass professor at the University of Delaware, York College of Pennsylvania, and the Community College of Baltimore County.
-Miles is honored to also be teaching at the Peabody Institute of the John Hopkins University through June 2018.
+In the 2017-2018 school year he taught at the Peabody Institute of Johns Hopkins, York College of Pennsylvania, Oakland University, the Community College of Baltimore County, and The University of Delaware.